IssaDia/revamping_assessment/README.md

 For the second part of this section, if you could reimplement and redesign everything from scratch, how would you implement it?

-# Methodology

-- Separate data from the main code
-- Slice the code in order to understand it
-- Use the browser to analyze the cycle of the code
-- Simplify parts of the code with external functions to be more readable

 # Feedback

 Former code was going in all places so it was kinda hard to decipher even with the browser console.
 The major problem was that the quantity wasn't